StellaZBuchwald/Permian-Triassic_Extinction_Markers/README.md

 peak areas of the compounds of interest are saved in an individual `.txt`-files per sample.

-When initiating the project, a folder `Output` is created in the working directory, that will contain all data produced.
+When initiating the project, a folder `Output` is created in the working directory, that will contain all output produced.

 Additionally, the output of quantified n-ACHs and phytanyl toluene (in ug/g TOC) is provided in the Excel file `FID_mol_quantified_ug_TOC_Chol.xlsx`.